alanmimms/jurassic-20/README.md

    everywhere, but I have no tool that enforces this at this time.

+# How to Build
+It's pretty easy on Ubuntu 22.04, which is what I have been using.
+I couldn't easily tell you which packages you need, but there aren't many you'll have to add.

+* Clone the project's git respository and go into the top level directory.
+* Clone https://github.com/verilator/verilator and install its
+  required packages and build it.
+I used the `stable` tag version which I _think_ is `v5.012`.
+* Install Yarn package manager `sudo apt install yarnpkg` (the NodeJS package manager).
+You could use npm also, I think, if you want to.
+* Install `gtkwave` to look at the resulting waveform data.
+* Run the `yarnpkg` command to install the required JavaScript packages for the compiler.
+* Run `make` and fix any missing tools or dependencies.
+For now, you may have to do this because I don't want to pollute my Makefiles with extra subdir garbage yet:

+	make && make -C rtl && ./kl10pv

 # Tools
 ## 36 bit → LH,,RH Translate-Filter-Process for GTKWave
 I got tired of seeing unnaturally huge octal numbers, so I wrote a